Updated 20/05/2019

 HP Officejet Pro X | HP Officejet Pro X all models |

 So there you have it.
-Hopefully this will have helped with your frustrations and stop the HP cartridges locked meesage.
+Hopefully, this will have helped with your frustrations and stopped the HP cartridge’s locked message.
 Please comment below if you need further help or have any other points we may have missed.
 We’d love to hear from you!

 Where do I find my printer’s IP address?